lambdaclass/curse_of_mirra/docs/src/fluid_gameplay.md

 - For non-movement commands, whenever the player issues them, we immediately send the command to the server.
 - For movement commands, every `ActionRate` milliseconds, we check for input on the movement keys/joystick.
 We then send the appropriate command to the server (move left, move right, etc).

 The reason we do this has nothing to do with reducing pressure on the network.
 It's a consequence of what movement commands look like in our game.
 When someone sends a "move right" command, the server will move them a fixed amount to the right.
-What this means is the more "move right" commands you can send per unit of time, the faster you will move.
+If players were able to send more than one "move right" command in one ActionRate unit, they'd move faster the more they sent.
 This is a problem, which we fixed in the hackiest way possible.
 We introduced the action rate to fix the move commands frequency, and thus fix movement speeds.

 Keep in mind this isn't final.
 We may and probably will change this at some point in the future.
 For now, however, this is how it works.
 Of course, people could cheat by unlocking their action rate, which is something we will have to address if this is the solution we keep.

 The less hacky solution to this is to make move commands tell the server where you are now.
-Players know their own speed so they can do the math themselves and just tell the server "now I'm here" or "I moved this many units to the right".
+Players know their own speed (CHECK: Who is the real agent in this sentence?
+Clients know their character speed? their frame rate?) so they can do the math themselves and just tell the server "now I'm here" or "I moved this many units to the right".
 This allows clients to send as many movement commands as they want.
-You still have to solve cheating, however, as clients could lie to the server, but we won't concern ourselves with that here.
+(CHECK: I feel there's something missing here, regarding frequency of updates) You still have to prevent cheating, however, as clients could lie to the server, but we won't concern ourselves with that here.

 In Myrra, the action rate is set to be the same as the tick rate.
 This way, we get one movement per tick.
-The immediate problem caused by this is that speed is tied to tick rate.
+The immediate problem caused by this is that game speed is tied to tick rate.
 Decreasing tick rate slows everything down, increasing it accelerates it.
 There's also another huge problem this causes, which we'll talk about extensively later on as it affects smooth movement.

 ## Networks are unreliable